Using devenv with flake-parts

 devShells.default = config.devShells.projectA;

-Whenever you have projects where you cannot (or don't want to) add a flake.nix to its repository, you can refer to external flakes.
+If you cannot, or don't want to, add a flake.nix file to your project's repository, you can use external flakes instead.